davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 print '{} trials out of 1,000 weighted coins, or {}'.format(weighted_count, float(weighted_count)/10000)
 #output: 990 trials out of 1,000 weighted coins, or 0.099
 ```
 99 percent of the weighted coins showed 21 or more heads.
-But if we were going hypothesize that our 21/30 coin was rigged, we wouldn't have been right 99 percent of the time.
+But if we were going to hypothesize that our 21/30 coin was rigged, we wouldn't have been right 99 percent of the time.
 Because as we saw above, 2.14 percent of the fair coins showed this result too.
 To determine how many trials with outcomes of 21/30, we simply add together the weighted trials yeliding this result and the fair trials.
 990+ 193 comes out to 1183.
 1183 coin total coin tosses yielded 21 or more heads.
 However, only 990 of that outcome is weighted.
 Thus, if you would have seen 21/30 heads and you guessed the coin was rigged, you would have been correct 990 times out of 1183, or a rate of 83.68 percent of the time.

 83.68 is the number we set out to find from the outset.
 While the p-value told us that an outcome of 21+ heads was very rare, happening only 2.57 percent of the time under randomness (2.14 in our simulation), you would still be wrong 16.32 percent of the time (100-83.68).

-## Back to the original question
+## Enter uncertainty

 In our original question, we didn't know how many, if any, coins were weighted, and we didnt know how heavily a weighted coin would turn the outcome to heads.
-We couldn't have run the simulation performed above.
-To get to the answer, we now need to go through bayes theorem:
+We thus wouldn't have been able to run the simulation performed above.
+To get to the answer, we now need use Bayes' theorem:

 To answer why, lets continue to try and answer the question.
 With a distirbution of 21 heads, can we determine the probability that our coin is weighted?